remiodufuye/governance-dashboard/README.md

 ## Configuring the Backend

-By default the production backend ([`content.makerfoundation.com`](https://content.makerfoundation.com)) will be used, but you can also set the `REACT_APP_GOV_BACKEND` environment variable to one of the following to override this:
+By default the production backend ([`content.makerfoundation.com`](https://content.makerfoundation.com)) will be used, but you can also set the `REACT_APP_GOV_BACKEND` environment variable in `src/reducers/proposals.js` to one of the following to override this:

 - `local`: uses a local dev copy of the backend (`127.0.0.1:3000`)
 - `staging`: uses the staging backend (`elb.content.makerfoundation.com:444`)
 - `mock`: uses the mocked backend (see [`/src/_mock/topics.js`](/src/_mock/topics.js))

+Also Note , to run on your Local Machine change the `start` parameter in package.json from "HTTPS=true NODE_ENV=development craco start" to just "craco start"

 ## Maker Packages